 Toggle Dark Mode

-Summer is coming to the Northern Hemisphere.
+Summer is finally here.
 And while that means barbecues, beach days and time outdoors for many, it could also mean permanently damaged iPhones.

 Most of us probably know that heat isn’t great for computer systems.
 Most larger computers have a fan to try and mitigate some of the effects of overheating, but iPhones don’t.